buck-0x/openai-pr-description/README.md

 **NOTE: You still must manually review and modify the PR description before submitting!**

 For information on customizing OpenAI variables as an admin, refer to the [Customizing OpenAI variables (Admin only)](#customizing-openai-variables-admin-only) section.

-The cost is around ~$0.10 for 15-20 pull requests when using gpt-3.5.

 ## How can you use it?